yasirkula/UnityNativeShare/README.md

 - `SetText( string text )`: sets the shared text.
 Note that the Facebook app will omit text, if exists (see [this topic](https://stackoverflow.com/a/35102802/2373034))
 - `AddFile( string filePath, string mime = null )`: adds the file at path to the share action.
 You can add multiple files of different types.
 The MIME of the file is automatically determined if left null; however, if the file doesn't have an extension and/or you already know the MIME of the file, you can enter the MIME manually.
 MIME has no effect on iOS
 - `SetTitle( string title )`: sets the title of the share dialog on Android platform.
 Has no effect on iOS
-- `SetAuthority( string authority )`: must be called on Android platform with the same string that you replaced *MY_UNIQUE_AUTHORITY* with.
-Has no effect on iOS

 Finally, calling the **Share()** function of the NativeShare object will do the trick!